wendywarren/ac-type/_layout-for-the-screen/index.md

 ---
 layout: default
 type: theory
+title: "Layout for the screen"
 sortorder: 4.0
-title: "Layout for the screen"
+deck: "We'll learn how to select font pairs and create code which will establish hierarchy to achieve smooth flow, clear contrast and harmony on the page."
 ---
-We'll learn how to select font pairs and create code which will establish hierarchy to achieve smooth flow, clear contrast and harmony on the page.

 ## Fluid Type Scales